 These pumpkin blondies are ready to become your new favorite dessert for pumpkin season.

-Soft & ultra gooey pumpkin blondies, to fuel your pumpkin obsession!
+Soft, gooey chocolate chip pumpkin blondies, to fuel your pumpkin obsession!

 - Low-Calorie (see nutrition facts)

 They’re great for potlucks, barbecues, parties, or sleepovers – people always go crazy for the bars, and I get requests for the recipe every time I make them.

 They also are a perfect dessert to accompany the Cauliflower Pizza Crust recipe from last Monday’s post.